-Clinical is Pass or Fail.
+lin ical lic Pass or Eai I CA Pass FAI I .

-□ Submit documentation of a safe to work exam by a medical provider within 18 months of start date.
-Students are responsible to obtain a new safe to work examination if required.

-□ Submit documentation of Hep B vaccine series or declination.

-□ Submit proof of immunization records for measles, mumps and rubella, varicella, tetanus (within 10 years), and a full COVID-19 vaccination series.

-□ Submit copy of immunization records to Practical Nursing Clinical Director.

-□ Provide a copy of current BLS Healthcare Provider CPR card that will not expire before the completion of the program.

-□Submit proof of personal health insurance
+oxdot Submit documentation of a safe to work exam by a medical provider within 18 months of start date.
+Students are responsible to obtain a new safe to work examination if required. \square Submit documentation of Hep B vaccine series or declination. \square Submit proof of immunization records for measles, mumps and rubella, varicella, tetanus (within 10 years), and a full COVID-19 vaccination series. ☐ Submit copy of immunization records to Practical Nursing Clinical Director. lue Provide a copy of current BLS Healthcare Provider CPR card that will not expire before the completion of the program. ☐Submit proof of personal health insurance